 After reaching coastal Monterey, we can arrange a collection of memory-making excursions.
 Fascinated by local Pacific Coast sea life?
-Select the excursion to the world-famous Monterey Bay Aquarium, an ocean conservation and research facility.
+Head over to the world-famous Monterey Bay Aquarium, an ocean conservation and research facility.

-We can also arrange tours to the Big Sur wilderness or the Carmel Valley wine country.
-If you prefer more adventurous activities, let us help you arrange to kayak, bike or paddleboard along the grand Monterey Bay Coastal Trail.
+Feeling more adventurous?
+Let us help you arrange to kayak, bike or paddleboard along the grand Monterey Bay Coastal Trail.

-After lunch in Carmel, we’ll cross the wide San Joaquin (aka Central) Valley and climb into the Sierra Nevada mountains.
+You’ll make a leisurely departure from Monterey as the group makes a crossing of the wide San Joaquin (aka Central) Valley and climbs into the Sierra Nevada mountains.
 Your Expedition Leader will provide fascinating stories about the region’s history, geology and wildlife.

-After an early leisurely departure from Yosemite, lunch will be in the Gold Rush community of Columbia, where you can stroll and take old-timey selfies along the wooden sidewalks of this historic mining town and even take a stagecoach ride.
+After a departure from Yosemite, lunch will be in the Gold Rush community of Columbia, where you can stroll and take old-timey selfies along the wooden sidewalks of this historic mining town and even take a stagecoach ride.
 (Go back in time, but don’t miss the bus!)

-Soon it will be time for our first wine tasting with fruit of the vine selected exclusively for us by the winemaker.
+Soon, it will be time for our first wine tasting with fruit of the vine selected exclusively for us by the winemaker.
 Today this region produces some of the world’s best wines.
 Look it up!
 At the Paris Wine Tasting of 1976, a contest conceived by a British wine merchant with French judges, California wines won best-in-the-world honors.
-(Take a bow, California!)

-On Day 5, we cruise toward Point Reyes, just miles from the northern span of the Golden Gate Bridge.
+On Day 5, we cruise toward Point Reyes.
 The thundering ocean breakers, wide beaches and rocky headlands of the Point Reyes National Seashore offer unforgettable scenes.